 10% of homeless people have never had a permanent home in their adult life

 Whilst identifying the shortcomings of homelessness support from local authorities, several key themes emerged under which 9 recommendations have been made for national and local governments.

-The full "Nations apart?
-Experiences of single homeless people across Great Britain" report and its recommendations can be downloaded here.
+Download the full "Nations apart?
+Experiences of single homeless people across Great Britain" report.